 Chicken kebabs are delicious and easy.
+The good news is that you don’t need a grill to make this recipe.
 If you have a grill you can certainly use it to make the perfect grilled chicken kababs as well as any other meat kebabs and vegetable kebabs.
+If you don’t have a grill you can still create tasty chicken kabobs in the oven.

 No Need For A Grill